Simplified Molecular Input Line Entry System: Rings

 Ring structures are written by breaking each ring at an arbitrary point (although some choices will lead to a more legible SMILES than others) to make an acyclic structure and adding numerical ring closure labels to show connectivity between non-adjacent atoms.

-For example, cyclohexane and dioxane may be written as C1CCCCC1 and O1CCOCC1 respectively.
+For example, cyclohexane and (p-)dioxane may be written as C1CCCCC1 and O1CCOCC1 respectively.
 For a second ring, the label will be 2.
 For example, decalin (decahydronaphthalene) may be written as C1CCCC2C1CCCC2.

 SMILES does not require that ring numbers be used in any particular order, and permits ring number zero, although this is rarely used.
 Also, it is permitted to reuse ring numbers after the first ring has closed, although this usually makes formulae harder to read.
 For example, bicyclohexyl is usually written as C1CCCCC1C2CCCCC2, but it may also be written as C0CCCCC0C0CCCCC0.

 Multiple digits after a single atom indicate multiple ring-closing bonds.
 For example, an alternative SMILES notation for decalin is C1CCCC2CCCCC12, where the final carbon participates in both ring-closing bonds 1 and 2.
 If two-digit ring numbers are required, the label is preceded by %, so C%12 is a single ring-closing bond of ring 12.

 Either or both of the digits may be preceded by a bond type to indicate the type of the ring-closing bond.
 For example, cyclopropene is usually written C1=CC1, but if the double bond is chosen as the ring-closing bond, it may be written as C=1CC1, C1CC=1, or C=1CC=1.
 (The first form is preferred.)
 C=1CC-1 is illegal, as it explicitly specifies conflicting types for the ring-closing bond.

 Ring-closing bonds may not be used to denote multiple bonds.
 For example, C1C1 is not a valid alternative to C=C for ethylene.
 However, they may be used with non-bonds; C1.C2.C12 is a peculiar but legal alternative way to write propane, more commonly written CCC.

 Choosing a ring-break point adjacent to attached groups can lead to a simpler SMILES form by avoiding branches.
 For example, cyclohexane-1,2-diol is most simply written as OC1CCCCC1O; choosing a different ring-break location produces a branched structure that requires parentheses to write.